nup002/Mathboard/docs/get_started.md

 >Before you begin, make sure you have:
 >- ✅ Completed the [Initial Setup](init.md) guide
 >- ✅ The OS switch on the back matches your operating system
->- ✅ Required software is installed and running (WinCompose/Mathpad Service)
+>- ✅ [Required software](#/software-download) is installed and running (WinCompose/Mathpad Service)
 >
->After this guide, you'll be comfortable using modifier keys to type mathematical symbols.
+>After this guide, you'll be comfortable using your Mathpad to type mathematical symbols.
 >

 ## Understanding the Mathpad symbol keys